snowplow/snowplowanalytics.com/_posts/2018-06-06-snowplow-rdb-loader-r29-released-with-pii-issue-fix/index.md

 2. Delete all affected runs from Redshift
 3. [Upgrade](#upgrading) `rdb_shredder` in your `config.yml`
 4. Delete all affected runs from `shredded.archive`
-5. Re-stage enriched data from archive
+5. Re-stage enriched data from `enriched.archive` to `enriched.good`
 6. Run EmrEtlRunner with `--resume-from shred` option

-@ANTON - DO STEPS 5 & 6 WORK WITH MULTIPLE ENRICHED FOLDERS IN ONE GO?
-OR DO THEY HAVE TO BE STAGED ONE BY ONE?
+Important note about steps 5 and 6: archived folders cannot be staged all at once.
+They need to be staged and processed one by one or their contents should be merged into one new folder.

 <h2 id="upgrading">3.
 Upgrading</h2>